integral-system/docs-basic/README.md

 1. Download [INTEGRAL Desktop](https://integral.ws/download-desktop) for your platform.
 Extract the downloaded ZIP to a directory of your choice.
 We'll refer to this directory as **PATH_TO_INTEGRAL_EXTRACT_DIR**.

 2. Add INTEGRAL Interpreter to your system PATH using the commands below.
-When typing the following commands, make sure you replace `C:\PATH_TO_INTEGRAL_EXTRACT_DIR` or `/PATH_TO_INTEGRAL_EXTRACT_DIR` with the path to your actual extraction folder.
+When typing these commands, make sure you replace `C:\PATH_TO_INTEGRAL_EXTRACT_DIR` or `/PATH_TO_INTEGRAL_EXTRACT_DIR` with the path to your actual extraction folder.

 **Windows (Command Prompt)**